whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 * _Selfishness instead of generosity_: Profit economies reward selfish, profit-seeking behavior rather than generosity.

-* _Resentment instead of gratitude_: When people live in financial desperation, learn to fear or resent their neighbors, learn to tolerate injustice, struggle with childhood emotional wounds, and do not know how to receive the gifts of the Earth, it is easy to not feel deep gratitude for the gifts of life.
+* _Resentment instead of gratitude_: When people live in financial desperation, learn to fear or resent their neighbors, learn to tolerate injustice, struggle with childhood emotional wounds, and do not know how to receive the gifts of the Earth, it is easy to feel reesentment instead of gratitude for the gifts of life.

 * _Disconnection instead of connection with people_: When authorities propagate racist, sexist, or hateful attitudes, punish people for upholding their own law, and sabotage solidarity movements, it becomes difficult to have deep, trusting, meaningful connections with many other people.